Thada-Jirajaras/Pneumonia-Detection-From-Chest-X-Rays/README.md

 **Description of Validation Dataset:**

-The validation dataset is an imbalanced dataset containing 20% pneumonia cases and a total of 1430 images sampled from 112,120 chest X-ray images with 14 (unique) disease and 'No Finding' labels from 30,805 unique patients.
+The validation dataset is an imbalanced dataset containing 20% pneumonia cases and a total of 1430 images sampled from the Original Dataset (112,120 chest X-ray images with 14 (unique) disease and 'No Finding' labels from 30,805 unique patients).

 ![validation_dataset](image/validation_dataset.png)